 Cadbury Eggs, chocolate bunnies, Reese’s Eggs, jelly beans, bunny shaped everything, etc. the aromas of chocolate, the sea of pastels, it’s just too hard to resist!
 After all, Easter only comes once a year and the kids won’t be young forever, so why not splurge?
-That was my logic in the past.
-And I learned the hard way, when you break the bank on the Easter baskets you sit at home during spring break, I was a basketcase.
-But that doesn’t mean you have to totally skimp on the basket.
-It just means you need to be a bit cleverer when assembling the baskets.
-This year I plan on going places and enjoying awesome experiences over Spring Break, so, our Easter basket budget this year was $12 a basket.
-How did I manage to pull that rabbit from the hat?
+That was my logic in the past, but we are quarantined!
+We can’t break the bank.
+But that doesn’t mean we totally have to skimp…it just means we need to be a bit cleverer when assembling the baskets.
+This year our Easter basket budget is $12 a basket.
+How does a mom manage to pull that rabbit from the hat?

 8 Tips for a Budget-Friendly Easter Basket: